Motor Insurance - Green Cards

 Depending on your insurance company, it may take up to 4 weeks for your card to arrive, so we would advise you to get in touch with us as soon as you can if you are planning to drive your car abroad.

 Can I still use my UK driving licence whilst driving abroad?

-No. After 29th March 2019 you may need to have an International Driving Permit (IDP) in some EU countries if an alternative agreement is not reached between the UK Government and the European Union.
+No. After Brexit you will need to have an International Driving Permit (IDP) in some EU countries if an alternative agreement is not reached between the UK Government and the European Union.